 A small duck with beautiful plumage, the “Pinky” is named so after the small spot of pink feathers on the side of the male's head.
 They are easily distinguished from other duck species as they have bold black and white striped feathers on their neck, breast and underwing areas, rewarding them the nickname of ‘Zebra Duck’.

 Even their bills are a distinguishing feature, the flat wide shape allowing them to feed by sucking water through the tip of the bill and expelling it through grooves that run down the sidesl, leaving any invertebrates in the bill ready for eating.

 There is no mistaking this colourful parrot as it flies through the Mallee canopy, it’s luminous green plumage always catching our eyes.
 Ringneck’s gain their name from the bright yellow band around their neck and we often see them along the river corridor and in the Mallee floodplain country.

 Join us on a murray river safari

-Our Murray River Safari tours are short, 3 days and 2 nights, and depart on Tuesdays and Fridays from March through to November each year.
+Our Murray River Safari wildlife adventures are short, 3 days and 2 nights, and depart on Tuesdays and Fridays from March through to November each year.

 Tours depart from Renmark in South Australia, flights are available into Adelaide airport.